-The rule also states that the written plan must include any additional measures the operator determines are needed to evaluate the effectiveness of the operator's DIMP program in controlling each identified threat.
-To address this requirement, SHRIMP will require you to select at least one threat-specific performance measure for each threat segment for which you have selected AA Actions.
-SHRIMP will offer at least one potential performance measure for each threat.
-Based on the AA Action that you selected, SHRIMP may recommend one or more performance measures as appropriate for measuring the effectiveness of an AA Action.
-For example, if you selected that you would upgrade the cathodic protection system on a particular
+The rule also states that, for utility and large LP system operators, the written plan must include any additional measures the operator determines are needed to evaluate the effectiveness of the operator's DIMP program in controlling each identified threat.
+To address this requirement, SHRIMPTM will require you to select at least one threat-specific performance measure for each threat segment for which you have selected AA Actions.
+SHRIMPTM will offer at least one potential performance measure for each threat.
+Based on the AA Action that you selected, SHRIMPTM may recommend one or more performance measures as appropriate for measuring the effectiveness of an AA Action.
+For example, if you selected that you would upgrade the cathodic protection system on a particular section that you reported was having trouble maintaining CP levels above criteria, a performance measure might be the number of cathodic protection measurements that are below criteria.